Paramonga Fortress:

 • Approximate total: S/ 85 – 145.

 💡 Important tip: The fortress is located in a sugarcane production area.
-During the harvest season (May to October), truck traffic on the road can be heavy; it is recommended to drive carefully.
+During the harvest (between May and October), truck traffic on the road can be heavy; it is recommended to drive carefully.

-📅 Archaeological route: Paramonga + Caral (full day)
+📅 Archaeological circuit: Paramonga + Caral (day trip)

-• 2:30 pm: Optional: visit to Áspero or the Supe Community Museum.
+• 2:30 PM: Optional: visit Áspero or the Supe Community Museum.

 📅 Weekend (2 days) – Complete North Chico

-• Day 1: Early departure, visit Caral and Áspero, lunch in Supe, afternoon at Puerto Chico beach (Barranca), overnight in Barranca.
+• Day 1: Early departure, visit Caral and Áspero, lunch in Supe, afternoon at Puerto Chico beach (Barranca), night in Barranca.

 📌 Recommendation: If you only have one day, prioritize Paramonga and Caral.
-Both sites are complementary: the 5,000-year-old sacred city and the Chimú-Inca fortress, separated by just 30 km.
+The two sites are complementary: the 5,000-year-old sacred city and the Chimú-Inca fortress, separated by only 30 km.

 How long does it take to tour the fortress?